Rishav-hub/Deepface-embedding-generation/README.md

 # 📙 DeepFace Embedding Generator
 Generating embedding from face is one of the important task in a Face Recognition and Verification projects.
 Here we have used MTCNN for face detection and FaceNet archietecture for generating face embedding.
 It is a API based application that takes input as image path and would give response as an embedding list.
 This feature can be intergrated in a large scale projects.
+We have Deployed the application in Google Cloud Platform using Cloud Run and Artifacts Registry.

 ## 💿 Installing
 #### 1. Environment setup.